finnito/Science/content/10scie/electricity/4-charge-current-and-voltage.md

 - Electrons carry negative charge, and protons carry positive charge.
 - In conductors, electrons are loosely held and can move freely throughout a solid in a _"sea"_ of electrons.
 - Protons cannot move, because they reside in the nucleus of the atom, and atoms are fixed in place.
+- Electrons cannot flow easily or at all in insulators - this is why you stand on a chair with the Van der Graaf generator.

+---

+<iframe width="1241" height="698" src="https://www.youtube.com/embed/-n1pSHzdahc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---